cheese1/medusawiki/Frequently-Asked-Questions.md

 **Error: Rar Not Supported: No suitable RAR unpacker installed**

-SickRage has ability to unpack RAR-archived releases but require the external `unrar` command on Linux, Mac, FreeBSD and other Unix OS.
+SickRage has the ability to unpack RAR-archived releases but require the external `unrar` command on Linux, Mac, FreeBSD and other Unix OS.
 In Windows, it use unrar.dll(x86) or unrar64.dll(x86_64) which are included in SickRage.

 If you get this error, your need to make sure unrar is installed and available into PATH.